RULES & VALUES

 If you're not here to have fun, don't bother.
 The ride is about forgetting about the daily grind and just getting out there.
 Meet some new friends, bring some pals, pimp out your bike.
 It's a Wednesday and it's all about making it count.
 You have enough of that 'real world' business waiting for you when you get back, so forget about it for a few hours!
 Let's spell it together... ' F - U - N !!!'

 Follows the above.
 Don't be a jerk, don't be a tough guy, don't be stupid.
 Use your smarts and you're all good.
 Don't give cops a reason to pull you over.
 This isn't a race & we make every effort to keep the group together, so no need to rush any traffic lights or take unnecessary risks.
-Makes life easy, doesn't it?
 Sometimes we visit dimly lit areas so we highly recommend that you bring at least basic front and back lights for your bike to remain visible at all times.

 Respect Your Fellow Riders.

 Keep that kind of talk for the cubicle or whatever.
 Toronto is full of drama and has wrecked plenty of great fun over the years, so keep it far away from the ride.
-Here, we want good people who are interested in good fun.
+We want good people who are interested in good fun.
 Leave your negativity behind, leave your bad times behind, be inclusive, keep unkind words to yourself, be positive & just enjoy.
 'Nuff said.

-No one here is your mom and we're not going to baby-sit anyone.
+No one here is your parent and we're not going to baby-sit anyone.
 Laws exist.
 You don't have to like them, but respect them.
 Don't get yourself or anyone else into a bad situation.
 If you're being irresponsible or a danger to yourself or the group, you may be politely asked to ride elsewhere.

 Respect the Law.